-NARA and the OMB announced they’ll no longer accept paper documents starting on July 1, 2024 (the compliance deadline is June 30th).
+NARA and the OMB recently announced they’ll no longer accept paper documents starting on July 1, 2024 (the compliance deadline is June 30th).
 All materials sent to either NARA or OMB are required to meet FADGI guidelines after that point.

 Many organizations are now faced with the challenge of complying with FADGI standards.
 This mandate is likely to extend to all federal agencies and any organizations that submit digital records to them.
 Kodak Alaris serves many federal government agencies.
 Companies of all sizes can leverage this expertise to prepare their digital workflows and systems for FADGI compliance.

 For the most part, FADGI is still a specialized use case.
 Only federal agencies and the organizations working with federal agencies need to consider these FADGI requirements.

 For digitization experts like Kodak Alaris, this trend is an opportunity to help inform and prepare business leaders and technology procurement professionals about their options.
 Whether FADGI is relevant to your organization or not, scanners and software from Kodak Alaris will continue to produce the highest quality image, and our goals remain the same: to help you optimize and simplify your digital conversion systems and workflows.